nbeaver/why-linux-is-better/readme.rst

 http://www.gaby.de/cpm/manuals/archive/cpm22htm/ch1.htm

-The CP/M manual does not state explicitly why it uses this convention, but Gary Kildall wrote CP/M on a `DEC`_ `PDP-10 mainframe`_ running the `TOPS-10`_ operating system when he was working at Intel. [#kildall_tops10]_
+The CP/M manual does not state explicitly why it uses these conventions, but Gary Kildall wrote CP/M on a `DEC`_ `PDP-10 mainframe`_ running the `TOPS-10`_ operating system when he was working at Intel. [#kildall_tops10]_